MohamedHaro0on/bash-script-database-project/readme.md

 ## Usage

-To start using the database management system, run the main script:
+To start using the database management system, run the main script in sudo privilege:

 ```sudo ./main.sh
 ```